 - Where to get accessible materials

-If you’re new to Accessible Instructional Materials, the best place to start is with an archived webinar (like AIM Basics or Implementing AIM at the Local Level).
+If you’re new to Accessible Educational Materials, the best place to start is with an archived webinar (like AEM Basics or Implementing AEM at the Local Level).

 Then take a look at the Quality Indicators.